RocketChat/docs-old/4. User Guides/Registration/README.md

 ## OAuth registration

-We support account registration and login with the following OAth services:
+We support account registration and login with the following OAuth services:

 - GitHub
 - GitLab